-A BSc Economics degree provides you with an opportunity to develop a firm understanding of human behaviour, not only in commerce, but also in wider society.
-The models used by economists are as much qualitative (expressed in words) as they are quantitative.
-You will be provided the opportunity to gain quantitative, analytical, computing, presentation, and writing skills.
+A BSc Economics degree allows students to analyse in-depth how economies function (macroeconomics) and how individuals make decisions (microeconomics).
+The models used by economists combine qualitative and quantitative techniques, and you will have the opportunity to gain analytical, computing, presentation, and writing skills.
 These transferable skills are highly sought after across industry, and also provide an excellent platform for future entrepreneurs.

 Economics Degree highlights

-- Top performing students are regularly awarded prizes, scholarships and internships from leading companies, including: • Shaw Memorial Prize for best performing second-year student in BSc Economics. • Foundation Scholarships for best student in Economics Level 1 and Level 2. • KPMG Prize is awarded to the best graduate in the BSc Economics degree. • McKane Medal is awarded to the best final honours student in Economics. • Economics Group Prize is awarded to the best presentation in the Level 3 Dissertation module.
+- Top performing students are regularly awarded prizes, scholarships and internships from leading companies, such as the Shaw Memorial Prize for best performing second-year student in BSc Economics, and the KPMG Prize for the best graduate in the BSc Economics degree.

 World Class Facilities

 - Students will have access to specialist mathematical and statistical training and software, giving them the skills, experience and knowledge necessary to prepare them for careers in economics and business analytics.

 Internationally Renowned Experts

 - Many of our staff are leading international experts in their fields of research.

 - Students can join the Economics Society, a student-run organisation which aims to educate its members on the use of economics in practice through guest speakers, field trips abroad and educational seminars.

 "The Economics course at QUB is well-structured, interesting and covers current topics.
 You develop a wide variety of skills through various group projects, assignments, presentations and research projects, which truly enhances your employability and attractiveness in the job market."